Rakhi098/PDF-READER/README.md

 # PDF-READER
-tired of reading pdf on screen?
-Here is a solution...
-Now you don't have to read pdf by your own python will do this for you.
-Using only 2 packages in python this is possible. packages are 1. pyttsx3 2.
-PyPDF2
+PDF reader is text-to-speech conversion of written text into spoken voice.
+It is used for reading PDF or any text.
+Without staring at screen you can listen your PDF either from starting of PDF or from specific page.
+PDF reader use two libraries to read pdf
+1. PyPDF2
+2. pyttsx3